postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 You can add descriptions to your parameters and they'll appear for anyone sharing the request (for example in your workspace) or viewing your API documentation.

-> You can use the __Bulk Edit__ option if you prefer to enter your parameters in text instead of using the UI.
+> You can use the __Bulk Edit__ option if you prefer to enter your parameters in plain text instead of using the request builder.

 If your request doesn't require body data, auth, or headers, select __Send__.
 Otherwise, set up your [body](#sending-body-data), [auth](#authenticating-requests), and [headers](#configuring-request-headers).